raspberrypilearning/python_scrolling/en/step_3.md

 --- task ---

+--- collapse ---
+---
+title: **Epilepsy Warning:**
+---

-**Epilepsy Warning:** Testing your program has the potential to induce seizures for people with photosensitive epilepsy.
+Testing your program has the potential to induce seizures for people with photosensitive epilepsy.
 If you have photosensitive epilepsy or feel you may be susceptible to a seizure, do not run your program.
 You can
 - Ask somebody to run it for you
 - Move on and complete the project, asking someone to run the project for you at the end so you can debug.
 - Change the frame rate before you run your program by adding `frame_rate(1)` at the start of `setup()` — you can remove this once you have confirmed there is no bug

+--- /collapse ---

 **Test:** Run your program and check your obstacles all stay in the same place, rather than changing position every time a frame is drawn.